 Dennis traced the odor to the window screens which were made of fiberglass.
 He told me that the fiberglass screens were deteriorating from the sunlight and this is what was causing the odor.
 For almost 4 years, the various people I had checking for the odor were not even close to discovering the source, Dennis found it in less than 10 minutes.
 If anyone I know ever has a problem with their home and needs an experienced building inspector….call Dennis or Evan at Able Home Inspection.”

 Salem, MA 01970

 We had been experiencing a bothersome knocking noise under our bedroom, for the past four years (the age of the house), whenever our FHA heat came on.
 Our first attempt at correcting this problem was having the HVAC contractor who installed the system come in.
 His recommendation was to add another zone of heat to the area of the home that was making the noise (at a cost of $1000.)
 We knew that this did not seem like the correct solution.
 So we lived with this nuisance for 4 years.
 We recently had Dennis come in.
 We turned on the heat, he went to the affected room and heard the knocking noise.
 He then went to basement area under this room and again heard the knocking.
 Within a couple of minutes Dennis surmised it had something to do with thermal expansion.
 After a quick adjustment to a metal strap holding up one of the duct sections, our KNOCKING NUISANCE was corrected!!!
 We are no longer awakened at night.
 Dennis corrected this very bothersome issue in a quick and effective way for a fraction of the cost the HVAC person wanted (and whose solution would not have worked.)

 Special Investigation Fees

-If you have an unusual situation or problem regarding your home and don’t know who to contact for help, call (978-478-7183) or send an E-mail.
-I’ll let you know if I can help, if not, I can direct you to someone who can.
+If you have an unusual situation or problem regarding your home and don’t know who to contact for help, call or text Evan at 978-478-7183 or Dennis at 603-581-8691.
+If we cannot help, we might be able to direct you to someone who can.